Create Nginx Rewrite Rules with return and rewrite

 The 410 (Gone) status code indicates that the resource existed previously but has been permanently removed, which helps search engines clean up their indexes.

-The rewrite directive modifies the request URI using PCRE (Perl Compatible Regular Expressions).
-Unlike return, it can capture parts of the URL and use them in the replacement string.
-The directive can either redirect externally or rewrite internally without the client seeing the change.
+The rewrite directive modifies the request URI using PCRE regular expressions.
+It works in server, location, and rewrite-module if contexts.
+Unlike return, rewrite can capture parts of the URI and reuse them in the replacement string.

 The syntax is: